flavienbwk/book-devops/eng/AUDIOBOOK.md

 The traditional approach of institutions working with industrial partners resembles "waterfall" developments: a major meeting is set up to gather requirements, a technical and functional specification document is drafted to structure the contract, developments are then undertaken, and the final product is delivered, concluding the contract.

 Given the intense dynamics of the digital realm, this method is suboptimal.
-The average lifespan of software doesn't exceed 3 to 5 years, even if periodic updates are provided.
+According to Procter & Gamble, the average lifespan of software doesn't exceed 3 to 5 years, even if periodic updates are provided.

-Consider this scenario: you are tasked with equipping your organization with a new digital tool.
+Now consider this scenario: you are tasked with equipping your organization with a new digital tool.

-- If you've reached the point of initiating this project, it's likely the need for this tool arose several months or even years ago ;
+- If you've reached the point of initiating the project, it's likely that the need for this tool arose several months or even years ago ;
-- You then gear up to compare existing solutions in the market and engage with an industrial partner, which can take between 1 to 3 months ;
+- You then gear up to compare existing solutions and engage with an industrial partner.
+This takes between 1 to 3 months ;
 - Once you've chosen your industrial partner, you arrange a meeting between stakeholders and the industry experts to help them understand the challenges and your expectations ;
 - Drafting the specification takes an additional month.
-Some back-and-forths to refine it: 1+ month ;
+Some back-and-forths to refine it and that's 1 month more ;
 - You'll likely need to get approval for this new tool to comply with your organization's I-T security policies: even if conducted concurrently, this will likely add another month ;
 - Contract finalization also takes 1 month.
 Development lasts between 3 to 6 months ;
 - Presentations and operational verification: 1 month ;
-- Deployment: an additional 2 weeks to 2 months, depending on your I-T security policies and available networks.
+- Deployment gets you an additional 2 weeks to 2 months, depending on your I-T security policies and available networks.

 In the end, the entire process might take roughly a year, and you've yet to place the tool in the users' hands.
 At this point, you can't even be sure it meets the need, considering that the stated requirement often differs from the actual requirement.

-Finally, when the users get their hands on the tool, unfortunately, it might not fully meet the needs, might be impractical, and your colleagues might prefer the old tools they are familiar with.
+Unfortunately, when the users get their hands on the tool, it might not fully meet the needs.
+The tool might be impractical, and your colleagues might prefer the old one they are familiar with.

 Such an approach is untenable today.
 One of the tenets of DevOps is the ability to "fail fast," iterate frequently, and swiftly arrive at a version that meets requirements.
 In this context, the DevOps methodology advises against rushing into a "fully fleshed out" specification.
 Start with an initial version, fail, iterate, and perfect the tool alongside your customer.